+where $\mathbf{x}_{\scaleto{R\mathstrut}{5pt}_j}$ is the location of a neuronal region $R_j$ in our imaging volume, and the origin $[0,0,0]$ is the centroid of neuron $i$.
+Here and below, we ignore the size of a neuronal region by treating it as a point in 3 dimensions, and utilize the \textit{C. elegans} coordinate system (see \nameref{sec:stage1}) to compute each neuron's relationship with its surrounding.

-$\mathbf{x_j}$ is the position of neuron $j$ in our imaging volume, and by definition, $\mathbf{x_i} = [0,0,0]$.
-We can understand the physical meaning of $g(\mathbf{x})$ by integrating Eq. \ref{eq::pair correlation} over a small volume $d^3 \mathbf{x} $ at a separation $\mathbf{x}$ from the origin, which gives the number of neurons in that small volume.$\ g_i(\mathbf{x})$ is also called pair correlation function in statistical physics.
-We introduce the subscript $i$ to emphasize the fact that $g_i(\mathbf{x})$ is a different function when a different neuron $\mathcal{N}_i$ is centered at the origin of the \textit{C. elegans} coordinate system.
+We can understand the physical meaning of $g(\mathbf{x})$ by integrating Eq (\ref{eq:pair correlation}) over a small volume $d^3 \mathbf{x} $ at a separation $\mathbf{x}$ from the origin, which is identical to counting the number of neuronal regions in that small volume.$\ g_i(\mathbf{x})$ is also called pair correlation function in statistical physics.
+We introduce the subscript $i$ to emphasize that $g_i(\mathbf{x})$ is a different function when a different neuron $\mathcal{N}_i$ is centered at the origin of the \textit{C. elegans} coordinate system.